What to Expect After Microneedling

 - Posted on: Feb 14 2020

 Microneedling is a convenient, simple treatment that can support aging skin by stimulating collagen production.
-Studies have shown that collagen and elastin, the two proteins that support the skin, decline significantly after age 30.
+Collagen and elastin, the two proteins that support the skin, decline in production as we age.
 The production of these proteins can be sustained with periodic treatments that wake up dormant fibroblast cells.
 Microneedling is an excellent way to do so.
 Treatment involves the creation of micro-channels in the upper layers of the skin.
 A microneedling device passes over the skin, making vertical insertions as it moves.
 Channels span about 2 mm deep, close enough to the dermis to stimulate cellular activity and yet small enough to seal right away.

 Understandably, the idea of pressing tiny needles into the skin can sound intimidating.
 This must, one, be painful and, two, cause a lot of side effects.
 Neither is true.
 First, microneedling may be performed after a numbing cream has been applied to desensitize the skin.
 Second, side effects are mild and temporary.
 Here’s what patients can expect after a microneedling treatment.